kartverket/regelrett_implementasjon/README.md

 # spire-kk
 Spire: Kartverket - kontrollere

+Solution for recieving information from Airtable and present it in a GUI.

 # Local Postgres

-Install Postgres on yout local machine
+Install Postgres on your local machine

 `initdb -D kontrollere`